A day trip to Koblenz – My experience

 The market area is huge, with plenty of eateries and shopping opportunities.
 There are many beautiful old structures to admire.
 It was about 2 pm when we crossed the market area and reached the riverside.

-The distinguishable colors of the 2 rivers and the way they merge together is a sight worth seeing.
+The distinguishable colours of the two rivers and the way they merge is a sight worth seeing.